develprr/metamatic-blog/_posts/2018-12-26-introducing-metamatic-router.markdown

 ## Real Demo of Router in Action

-To understand how to harness the Metamatic Router, the most obvious thing to is to check out the [Metamatic Router Demo](https://github.com/develprr/metamatic-router-demo).
+To understand how to harness the Metamatic Router, the most obvious thing to do is to check out the [Metamatic Router Demo](https://github.com/develprr/metamatic-router-demo).
 There is also a hosted version of the example showing the built and deployed [router demo running real time here](https://metamatic-demo.herokuapp.com/router).

 ## Configuring Metamatic Router